python/mypy/docs/source/mypy_daemon.rst

    * ``type`` (default): Show the best known type of a given expression.
    * ``attrs``: Show which attributes are valid for an expression (e.g. for auto-completion).
 Format is ``{"Base1": ["name_1", "name_2", ...]; "Base2": ...}``.
      Names are sorted by method resolution order.
+If expression refers to a module, then module attributes will be under key like ``"<full.module.name>"``.
    * ``definition`` (experimental): Show the definition location for a name expression or member expression.
 Format is ``path/to/file.py:line:column:Symbol``.
      If multiple definitions are found (e.g. for a Union attribute), they are